Luis Arraez Player Props: Marlins vs. Rockies

 Rockies Pitching Rankings

-- The 7.4 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.

-- The Rockies have a 5.61 team ERA that ranks 29th across all league pitching staffs.
+- The Rockies' 5.56 team ERA ranks 29th across all league pitching staffs.

-- Rockies pitchers combine to surrender 138 total home runs at a clip of 1.4 per game (most in the league).

-- Lambert makes his first start of the season for the Rockies.

 © 2023 Data Skrive.
 All rights reserved.